 What to Serve With Baked Manicotti

-I usually serve this dinner with a simple vegetable like asparagus or a green salad.
+I usually serve this dinner with a simple vegetable like air fryer asparagus or a green salad.
 You could also add some fresh bread, but this meal is already pretty carb heavy, so I find bread can be too much!

 This dinner is perfect for autumn when the days get shorter and colder.
 Fall is all about comfort food for me!
 It is also an excellent meal to take to a potluck or make to bring to a new mother.
 This family friendly recipe is delicious!